Herbed Phyllo Purses

 1/4 cup Brie cheese, rind removed

-5 slices smoked salmon lox
+5 slices smoked salmon lox, cut into small pieces

 1/2 cup unsalted butter, melted